travis-ci/docs-travis-ci-com/user/workers/container-based-infrastructure.md

 Also, [Education Pack](https://education.travis-ci.com/) users' builds are routed to this container-based infrastructure.

+## File system

+The container-based images use BTRFS.

 ## Reporting issues

-If you run into problems, be sure to check our [issue tracker](https://github.com/travis-ci/travis-ci).
+If you run into problems, be sure to check our [issue tracker](https://github.com/travis-ci/travis-ci/issues).
 If it is not reported, please open a new issue.